muhiddinjv/udacity/e-capstone/p5-travel-app/README.md

 ## Project Description
 This travel app, at a minimum, obtains a desired trip location & date from the user, and displays weather and an image of the location using information obtained from external APIs.

+The project includes a simple form where you can enter the location you are traveling to and the date you are leaving.
+If the trip is within a week, you will get the current weather forecast.
+If the trip is in the future, you will get a predicted forecast.
+It uses Weatherbit API which only takes in coordinates for weather data and those coordinates are retrieved from the Geonames API.
+Once, all of this data is colleted, its displayed in the User Interface along with an image of the location entered; for this, the Pixabay API is used.

 ## Project Features
 1) if input value is invalid, a helpful error message is displayed
 2) if its valid, an API call is done and the result is displayed in UI